officialfm/api/sections/api.md

   * Endpoints
     * Get a single project: <http://api.official.fm/projects/:ID?api_version=2>
     * Get tracks of a project: <http://api.official.fm/projects/:ID/tracks?api_version=2>
+      Tracks will be sorted by the time they were made public.
+You can pass `?order=play_count` or `?order=updated_at` to sort them by play count or last updated time respectively.
     * Get playlists of a project: <http://api.official.fm/projects/:ID/playlists?api_version=2>
     * Search for projects: <http://api.official.fm/projects/search?q=mac&api_version=2>